-A basic, personal VPN service, such as Private Tunnel, routes the user’s traffic to the Internet through an encrypted VPN tunnel .
-Someone might use the personal VPN service to protect themselves on public Wi-Fi or to get around geographic content restrictions.
+A basic, personal virtual private network (VPN), such as Private Tunnel, routes the user’s traffic to the internet through an encrypted VPN tunnel.
+Someone might use the personal VPN service to protect sensitive data on public WiFi or to get around geographic content restrictions.
 Business VPNs are different, however.
-While companies may provide them to remote workers to protect them on public Wi-Fi, more often, the real purpose is to obtain secure access to the business’s private network resources.
+While companies may provide them to remote workers to protect them on public WiFi, more often, the real purpose is to obtain secure access to the business’s private local network resources.

 What if you have a VPN that can’t handle the load?
-You may want to enable split tunneling.
+You may want to enable a split tunnel connection.
 With split tunneling, traffic not destined to your private network does not go through the VPN.
 That’s one reason you may want to set it up.

-Here’s more information on what it is, why you would want to set it up, and how to do that with OpenVPN Access Server.
+Here’s more information on what it is, why you would want to set it up, and how to do that with the OpenVPN Access Server split tunneling feature.

 What is split tunneling?

 When a VPN client connects to OpenVPN Access Server, it creates a tunnel.
 Data transferred is encrypted, through the Internet to the VPN server and connected to your Internal LAN.
 OpenVPN Access Server can be configured to route all traffic destined to the internet and not just the internal LAN through that tunnel as well.